logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

       - **UseHopsworksAPIKeys:**  Enable/Disable Hopsworks API Key for authentication

-      - **CacheRefreshIntervalSec:** The API Keys are cached and refreshed periodically.
+      - **CacheRefreshIntervalMS:** The API Keys are cached and refreshed periodically.
 You can not set the refresh period to zero.

-      - **CacheUnusedEntriesEvictionSec:** Unused API Keys are automatically evicted from the cache.
-Eviction time can not be less than cache refersh time (CacheRefreshIntervalSec)
+      - **CacheUnusedEntriesEvictionMS:** Unused API Keys are automatically evicted from the cache.
+Eviction time can not be less than cache refersh time (CacheRefreshIntervalMS)

 - **Log:** REST Server logging settings